Helene Klein, Assistant Dean of Honors and Accelerated Programs

 Co-curricular and Extracurricular Opportunities

-Students in the Honors Program are given access to a wide variety of co-curricular and extracurricular opportunities and are encouraged to take a leadership role in planning and implementing these activities which range from creating academic exhibitions of scholarship on campus, running an online scholarly journal, presenting at conferences or planning a large variety of campus wide activities which often have a community service focus.
+Students in the Honors Program are given access to a wide variety of co-curricular and extracurricular opportunities and are encouraged to take a leadership role in planning and implementing these activities which range from creatingprofessional networking events featuring “pioneers” in their fields, running an online scholarly journal, presenting at conferences or planning a large variety of campus wide activities which often have a community service focus.
 Students are encouraged to make the extracurricular program their own and have a great deal of latitude in brainstorming, creating vision, planning, marketing and implementing events that motivates them, and will engage the larger community, including (some previous examples):

 - The Rocky Horror Picture Show with a live shadow cast.